AJStrizzy/Node-Express/README.md

 Will import those 3 functions to a new js file so they can be used.

 Now instead of using browser to check console updates, just type node (document name) to view in terminal. ie. node index.js

+Add a gitignore file to stop certain files to be uploaded to github when you push.
+To add a git ignore file just enter ```touch .gitignore``` into the directory you need. then in the gitignore file add the names of the files that you dont want pushed to github.